leonardodechecchi/fitnessconnect-backend/README.md

 ## 🛠️ Development

 The server runs in development mode with hot reload enabled.
 Any changes to the source files will automatically restart the server.

-> ⚠️ **Important**: Make sure your database connection is properly configured in the `.env` file before starting the server.